Social Justice Post-Graduate Fellowships

 Fellowships are an excellent way to engage in and explore public service work, make contacts, gain experience, and strengthen future job applications.
 The term "fellowship" encompasses a wide variety of programs, but most often it is a program intended to fund work or study for a specific purpose, for a set period of time.
 Fellowships are a gateway to public interest work, particularly into large, national organizations that typically hire attorneys with years of experience.

-- Leadership for Justice Fellowship: Since 2009, Seattle University School of Law has offered the "Leadership for Justice Fellowship" each year as a a unique opportunity for a graduating student to work on an innovative social justice project with a host public interest organization.
-Please note that we are not accepting applications for the 2014 Leadership for Justice Fellowship due to funding constraints.
-We are, however, continuing fundraising efforts so that we may offer this rewarding opportunity to future graduates.
+5. Leadership for Justice Fellowship: Since 2009, Seattle University School of Law has offered the "Leadership for Justice Fellowship" each year as a unique opportunity for a graduating student to work on an innovative social justice project with a host public interest organization.
+This is a "project-based" fellowship.
 To contribute to the Leadership for Justice Fellowship program, please visit our Giving page.
 For questions or further information, please contact Jennifer Werdell.

 Meet Past and Current Fellows